-People of the industry: Jarno de Graaf, Lubbers Logistics Group
+From a truck driver to a sales director, the story od Jarno de Graaf, Lubbers Logistics Group

 Stories that highlight one’s rise from the junior positions to reaching a managing position with a company often get the Hollywood treatment, however, project logistics business may not have that cinematic appeal.
 Despite this, stories of such career trajectories are not uncommon, Jarno de Graaf from Lubbers Logistics Group can be one example of this.

 Starting as a truck driver at the age of 18, de Graaf worked his way up to his current position of director sales maritime sector with the company.
 Comming across the right people who would give you a chance is certainly of help, but eventually, it is the hard work that gets one to the next step.

 De Graaf highlights the role Arie Rietveld at the Oosterhout Container Terminal who gave him a chance to work as a planner, which was sparked the interest towards the maritime world.
 “There I developed from being a truck driver to a fully operational barge planner.”

 “Between 2010 and 2020 I worked at a contractor active in the dredging field, which further helped me develop my network and gather valuable working experience,” de Graaf says.
 This is where he had the opportunity to learn from Chris Looper (Martens en Van Oord) working with him on several international projects, both on-site and in the office.
 “Chris has a huge experience on international dredging and offshore related projects and shared his knowledge and experience in order to let other team members develop,” de Graaf stressed.